Festivities in Abu Dhabi

 🗓️ New Gregorian Year: January 1st 2023

-🗓️ Eid Al Fitr (Ramadan ending): From last day of the Islamic month of Ramadan to 3 Shawwal (4 days), expected between the 11 and 13 May, 2021, to be confirmed according to the moon calendar* 🌗
+🗓️ Eid Al Fitr (Ramadan ending): From last day of the Islamic month of Ramadan to 3 Shawwal (4 days), expected between the 20th and 23d of April 2023, to be confirmed according to the moon calendar* 🌗

 🗓️ Arafat Day and Eid Al Adha (Feast of Sacrifice): From 9 to 12 Dhu al Hijjah (4 days), expected between the 27th and the 30th of June 2023, to be confirmed according to the moon calendar* 🌗

-🗓️ Hijri New Year (Islamic New Year): 1 Muharram – 9 or 10 August, 2021, to be confirmed according to the moon calendar* 🌗
+🗓️ Hijri New Year (Islamic New Year): 1 Muharram – expected on 21st of July 2023, to be confirmed according to the moon calendar* 🌗

-🗓️ Milad Un Nabi Prophet Mohammed’s birthday (PBUH): expected between 18 and 21 October, 2021, to be confirmed according to the moon calendar* 🌗
+🗓️ Milad Un Nabi Prophet Mohammed’s birthday (PBUH): expected on 29th of September 2023, to be confirmed according to the moon calendar* 🌗

 🗓️ The national holiday in UAE is on December 2nd and lasts two days.